PBKoning/SliceGame/README.md

 05-01-2023 (4): Decreased FPS to 60 again as it was slowing down the game on slower devices.

 06-01-2023: Added scaling of font of FPS on screen.
 Trail is now always on foreground.

+07-01-2023: Moved all modules except the slice_game.py to a dedicated moduels folder.